 • UWS Union Advice Service: this is a free confidential, impartial service where students can get advice and information on academic and personal issues, including advice on academic appeals and representation at hearings.

-• People & Organisational Development.
+• People & Wellbeing.
 Your HR team members will be able to provide guidance and identify the support that’s available for you.
-You can email the team by clicking here
+You can email the team by clicking here.

-• Health Assured is the University’s employee assistance programme, a confidential helpline that is available 24 hours a day for staff and their immediate family.
-Full details on how to use this service are available here
+• Health Assured is the University’s employee assistance programme, a confidential helpline that is available 24 hours a day for employees and their immediate family.
+Full details on how to use this service are available here.

 Back